ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 # Architecture for {{site.data.keyword.DR_full_notm}} in IBM Data Center
 {: #arch}

-{{site.data.keyword.DR_full}} is located in the IBM data centers, is a robust disaster recovery solution that is designed for IBM data centers, distinct from general IBM Cloud resources.
+{{site.data.keyword.DR_full}} located in the IBM data centers, is a robust disaster recovery solution that is designed for IBM data centers, distinct from general IBM Cloud resources.
 This solution uses dedicated network configurations and direct-attached storage to provide secure, reliable disaster recovery (DR) capabilities.
 {: shortdesc}

 Explore the following sections to understand the {{site.data.keyword.DR_full_notm}} architecture, features, hardware requirements, and network configurations.